PinkCar/protein-similarity-scripts/README.md

 ## chembl-similarity-protein.py
 ChEMBL is a curated database of bioactive chemical compounds maintained by the EMBL.
 The script takes input from a file.

+### Usage
+Open the python file using a code/text editor and change the variable 'filename' to your file name.

 The txt contains FASTA formatted proteins separated by 2 newline characters vvvv
 ```
 >[string]